-If the concern involves the conduct of a member of staff or volunteer, a visitor, the principal, a trainee or another young person or child, the DSL/ Associate Assistant Principal must be informed asap; if the concern is in reaction to your Associate Assistant Principal, you must speak to the Principal.
-If you feel you cannot speak with the Principal, you must use you whistleblowing procedure and contact Duty & Assessment/LADO for advice and support. (see information/flow chart on page 28 & 37))
+If the concern involves the conduct of a member of staff or volunteer, a visitor, a trainee or another young person or child, the DSL/Principal must be informed as a matter of urgency; if the concern is in reaction to your DSL, you must speak to the Principal.
+If you feel you cannot speak with the Principal, you must use you whistleblowing procedure and contact Duty & Assessment/LADO for advice and support.